 It’s easy to see why Carry On Dick is so similar to Don’t Lose Your Head.
-Sid James plays a “criminal”, someone going against the state laws anyway and Kenneth William tries to catch him.
-Both Dick Turpin and Sir Rodney Ffing are but extremely cunning men that are quite hard to catch and masters of disguises.
-And both Captain Fancey and Citizen Camembert are stupid enough to fall into the traps that the man they are chasing put on their way.
-We can also notice a resemblance between Joan Sims’s characters since she played a woman named Desirée on both occasions.
-On the first one, she’s a real French, on the second, she’s a faux-French.
+Sid James plays a “criminal”, someone going against the state laws, and Kenneth William tries to catch him.
+Both Dick Turpin and Sir Rodney Ffing are extremely cunning men that are quite hard to catch and masters of disguises.
+And both Captain Fancey and Citizen Camembert are stupid enough to fall into the traps that the men they are chasing put on their way.
+We also notice a resemblance between Joan Sims’s characters since she played a woman named Desirée on both occasions.
+In the first one, she’s a real French lady.
+In the second, she’s a faux-French.
 Finally, both Carry On Dick and Don’t Lose Your Head take place in the 18th century, more precisely in 1750 for Carry On Dick and in 1789 (during the French Revolution) for Don’t Lose Your Head.
 There is also a minor detail that brings us to compare Carry On Dick to Carry On Jack: the names of the pub/inn.
 One is Dirty Dicks (Jack), and the other one is The Old Cock Inn (Dick).
 Such charming names!

-We know that Carry On films have parodied other films, directly on indirectly, on several occasions in the past.
-When I was watching Carry On Dick, the first film that came to mind was The Wicked Lady, which stars Margaret Lockwood and James Mason as lovers and dangerous highway robbers.
+We know that Carry On films have parodied other films, directly or indirectly, on several occasions.
+When I was watching Carry On Dick, the first film that came to mind was The Wicked Lady (Leslie Arliss, 1945), which stars Margaret Lockwood and James Mason as lovers and dangerous highway robbers.
 I don’t think Dick‘s creators directly aimed it to be a parody of this film, but if there’s an English institution the Carry On team had to add on their list, it certainly was The Gainsborough Melodramas.
-After all, if we can name three important series in the history of British cinema, it would be The Gainsborough Melodramas, The Hammer Horror films, and the Carry Ons.
-These were all successful series with recurrent actors but with very different themes and different styles.
+After all, if we can name three significant series in the history of British cinema, it would be The Gainsborough Melodramas, The Hammer Horror films, and the Carry Ons.
+These were all successful series with recurrent actors but with very different themes and styles.
 In a way, we can sort of compare Dick Turpin to Barbara Skelton (the characters portrayed by Lockwood in The Wicked Lady): Respectable members of society during the day, criminals at night.

 An article on RadioTime also compares Dick Turpin to Doctor Syn (3).
 Dr. Syn is the hero of a series of book by Russell Thorndike.
 There were three adaptations.
 I’ve seen the first, Doctor Syn (1937) which stars Leslie Arliss (and also Margaret Lockwood) in the title role.
 It’s not a film that marked my memory so well, so I didn’t really remember what the story was about.
 I checked a little summary, and the comparison makes sense.
 Dr. Syn is a philanthropic Vicar whom, just like Dick Turpin, only uses this role as a cover since his real occupation is to be the leader of the smugglers of the parish.